 State and Federal Accountability

-The School Improvement office supports school leaders with state and federal accountability requirements.
+The School Improvement Office supports school leaders with state and federal accountability requirements.
 All LCPS schools are fully accredited by the state of Virginia and also receive federal report cards, demonstrating compliance with federal education guidelines.
-The State and federal accountability ratings for all schools in Virginia can be accessed through the online VDOE School Quality Profiles: http://schoolquality.virginia.gov/
+The State and federal accountability ratings for all schools in Virginia can be accessed through the online VDOE School Quality Profiles: https://schoolquality.virginia.gov/ .

 Additional Support to Schools